 Lint buildup, the common and dangerous one

-Most burning smells trace to lint that escaped the trap and packed into the places it should not be: the lint chute, the blower housing, the vent duct, and the area around the heating element.
+Most burning smells trace to lint that escaped the trap and packed into places it should not be: the lint chute, the blower housing, the vent duct, and the area around the heating element.
 When the element or the hot air hits that packed lint, it scorches and you smell it at the door and the vent.

 A hot-rubber or hot-metal smell

-If the smell is more hot rubber or hot metal than scorched lint, and a cleaning did not fix it, the cause is usually friction inside the drum:
+If the smell is more hot rubber or hot metal than scorched lint, and cleaning did not fix it, the cause is usually friction inside the drum:

 - Worn drum bearings, glides, or rollers.
 The drum rides on bearings at the rear and glides or rollers at the front.
 As they wear, the drum drags metal on metal, heats up, and smells hot.
 A rumble or squeal that rises with the drum is the matching sound.

 None of these clear on their own.
 They get worse, and a dragging drum or a straining motor adds its own heat to whatever lint is nearby.
+These repairs require opening the cabinet and testing parts with a meter.
+Not a DIY fix.

 An electrical or chemical smell